PhpMadman/exportcustomers/README.md

 	If both disable, auto enable utf8 without error.
 Check what happens if a customer has 2 addresses.
 Rewrite export function to a better code
+Support more customer tabels. such as connections, countr_lang
 ```